-This has been a beautiful summer in the Pacific Northwest!
-As we gear up for the fall season ahead, we need to prepare for colder temperatures.
+This has been a beautiful fall in the Pacific Northwest!
+As we gear up for the winter season ahead, we need to prepare for colder temperatures.
 Is your furnace in working order—or does it need a tune-up or replacement?

-In this edition of the Jacobs Heating & Air Conditioning blog, we’re going to take a look at the costs involved in replacing a furnace, along with the common signs that a furnace may need to be replaced.
+In this blog, we’re going to take a look at the costs involved in replacing a furnace, along with the common signs that a furnace may need to be replaced.

 Signs of Furnace Failure